Article written by Elisa

 The Cathédrale Notre-Dame de Rouen is located in the center of town, so you really can’t miss it.
 It’s also one of the top things to do in Rouen if you like Gothic architecture.

-Construction on the cathedral began in the 13th century, but it wasn’t finished until the 16th.
-This mix of times has created a beautiful, graceful building that still retains some of its original stained-glass windows despite damage during the Second World War.
+Construction on the Cathedral began in the 13th century, but it wasn’t finished until the 16th.
+This mix of architectural styles has created a beautiful, graceful building that still retains some of its original stained-glass windows despite damage during the Second World War.

 2. Musée des Beaux-Arts

 You may not have heard of this art museum, and yet it’s one of the most important in France.
-Its collection is truly comprehensive and includes a wide range of paintings, objects, and sculptures from the 15th century to the 21st.
+One of the top places to see in Rouen, its collection is truly comprehensive and includes a wide range of paintings, objects, and sculptures from the 15th century to the 21st.

 3. Historial Jeanne d’Arc

 When you’re looking at what to do in Rouen, you can’t miss out on some of the Jeanne d’Arc landmarks.
-Jeanne d’Arc was tried and convicted in Rouen’s Episcopal Palace in 1431, a historical building where you can now find this museum to her life.
+Jeanne d’Arc was tried and convicted in Rouen’s Episcopal Palace in 1431, a historic building where you can now find this museum of her life.

 4. The Gros Horloge (Clock Tower)

-You can’t miss the stunning Gros Horloge, which is one of the main Rouen tourist attractions.
+During your Rouen sightseeing, you can’t miss the stunning Gros Horloge, which is one of the main Rouen tourist attractions.
 The Gros Horlodge is a medieval astronomical clock located a little south of the Palais de Justice.
-The clock’s bell tower was built in 1389 for defensive purposes but the addition of the clock changed its purpose entirely.
+The clock’s bell tower was built in 1389 for defensive purposes, but the addition of the clock changed its purpose entirely.

-The clock is located halfway along the Rue du Gros Horloge, one of the best places to visit in Rouen for shopping.
+The Gros Horloge is located halfway along the Rue du Gros Horloge, which is one of the best places to visit in Rouen for shopping.

 5. Abbatiale Saint Ouen

-The Abbatiale Saint Ouen is at the top of any good list of things to see in Rouen, Normandy.
-One of Rouen’s landmarks, the Abbatiale is a masterpiece of Rayonnant Gothic architecture and it always impresses visitors with its huge dimensions.
+The Abbatiale Saint Ouen is one of the best places to visit in Rouen for architecture lovers.
+One of Rouen’s landmarks, the Abbatiale is a masterpiece of Rayonnant Gothic architecture, and it always impresses visitors with its vast dimensions.

-On the upper floor, the Abbatiale houses the famous Cavaillé-Coll Organ, widely considered one of the most beautiful in the world, with 5,000 pipes and 4 keyboards.
-You should also make sure you see the Portail des Marmousets at the south transept of the abbey, with its stunning carvings of Saint Ouen’s life.
+On the upper floor, the Abbatiale houses the famous Cavaillé-Coll Organ, widely considered one of the most beautiful in the world, with 5,000 pipes and four keyboards.
+You should also make sure you see the Portail des Marmousets at the south transept of the Abbey, with its stunning carvings of Saint Ouen’s life.

 6. Place du Vieux Marché (Old Market Square)